daler/dotfiles/README.md

 can add any hosts or colors.
 See https://misc.flogisoft.com/bash/tip_colors_and_formatting for color options.

-# Neovim configuration
+# Neovim

 In the [.config/nvim/init.vim](.config/nvim/init.vim) file in this repo:

 - `<Leader>` is set to `,`.
 - `<Localleader>` is set to `/`

-In the terminal itself, go to Preferences, select the "Custom Font" checkbox, and choose a font filtered with "Powerline" so it will be Powerline compatible.
+**Setting up powerline fonts:** After running `./setup.sh --powerline`, which will install the fonts, you need to tell the terminal to use those fonts.
+In the terminal itself, go to Preferences, select the "Custom Font" checkbox, and choose a font that ends with "Powerline".

 ## General setup

-Here are the features (and fixes) you get when using this config file:
+Here are the features (and fixes) you get when using this config file.
+Note that the file itself is pretty heavily commented so you can pick-and-choose at will.

 - lots of nice plugins (see below)
 - Syntax highlighting and proper Python formatting